Nazbiyke/Rock-paper-scissors/README.md

-***This is my try to create a game of life: rock scissors paper.
-I was scrolling tiktok and I came across a video where a groups of rocks, scissors and papers were moving randomly and the action started happening when they met: scissors that crossed with rocks turned into rocks, when papers met with scissors, they also became scissors and the rocks turned into papers, if they respectively intersected with them.
-And I have decided to create the simple version of this game.
-For reference I took the code on ocs, which is given as an example.***

-***The rules:
-I've marked the rocks in black, the scissors in yellow and the papers in pink.
-The rules are the same as in the original game: scissors kill paper, papers kill rocks, rocks kill scissors.
-The essence of my game of life: rock scissors paper is either kill or be killed..
-A cell can remain alive in two cases: when the character of the cell is stronger than its neighbor(s), or when it has no neighbor at all.
-For instance, scissors die if they have at least one stone-neighbor, and vice versa, scissors kill any paper-neighbor, thereby remaining alive.
-In another case, when they has no neghbors, they also stays alive (as I said before).***
+*Rock–Paper–Scissors Game of Life*
+**Project Description**
+This project is my attempt to create a simplified Rock–Paper–Scissors version of Conway’s Game of Life.
+I was inspired by a TikTok video showing groups of “rocks,” “scissors,” and “papers” moving randomly and transforming when they encountered each other.
+When two elements met:
+- Scissors that touched rocks became rocks
+- Papers touching scissors became scissors
+- Rocks touching papers became papers
+Based on that idea, I decided to build my own minimal implementation.
+For reference, I used an example code provided on OCS.
+<ins>Rules of the Simulation</ins>
+Cell Types
+- Rock = black
+- Scissors = yellow
+- Paper = pink
+Interaction Rules
+The logic follows the classic Rock–Paper–Scissors cycle:
+- Scissors beat Paper
+- Paper beats Rock
+- Rock beats Scissors
+Survival Rules
+ A cell survives under the following conditions:
+1. It is stronger than its neighbor(s).
+  - Example: scissors kill any paper neighbor and therefore survive.
+2. It has no neighbors at all.
+  - A cell without adjacent opponents remains alive.
+Conversely, a cell dies if any neighboring cell beats it.
+Example: if a scissors cell has at least one rock neighbor, it turns into a rock.

 ![tk 06 04 2022 19_51_11](https://user-images.githubusercontent.com/100347662/162035677-40c35767-61de-4540-af0f-30d1e5a58497.png)